 The who, what and why of international travel for medical care.

-How much money can patients save by traveling abroad?
+How much money can patients save by traveling abroad for medical care?

 The Medical Tourism Association states that procedures can cost up to 90% less.

-Who pays for medical care when you travel abroad?
+Who pays when you travel abroad for medical care?

 For services that would not be covered under your insurance plan in the US, such as cosmetic procedures and some dental work, you’ll have to pay the full cost, including travel expenses.
 But even with travel expenses, you will likely be spending quite a bit less.

-For medical procedures that your insurer would normally cover in the US, such as knee replacements and heart surgeries, you may be covered.
+However, if you travel abroad for medical care that your insurer would normally cover in the US, such as knee replacements and heart surgeries, you may be covered.
 Your insurer might pay for a portion of the medical bill, leaving you with a significantly smaller co-payment than if you had the procedure in the US.
 Or, your insurer might waive any deductible and co-payment as incentive to use a lower-priced provider overseas.
-And some insurers might even pay the travel expenses for you and a companion!
-According to MedicalTourism magazine, Aetna, UnitedHealth, WellPoint, and Humana are working towards expanding their coverage of treatments abroad.
+And some insurers or employers might even pay the travel expenses for you and a companion!

 How many people travel for healthcare?